 Durrës

 Durrës is the second-largest city in Albania and just a 40-minute drive from Tirana.
-It’s a nice coastal city located on the Adriatic coast, known for its Roman amphitheatre and ancient city walls.
+It’s a nice coastal city located on the Adriatic coast, known for its ancient history, home to a Roman amphitheatre and ancient city walls.

 Durrës offers a more laid-back lifestyle than Tirana but still has everything needed for comfortable living.
 The in-town healthcare is available, with facilities like the American Medical Centre located within easy reach.
 The regional hospital is also nearby, ensuring access to medical services when needed.